Xiangyang1984/Pneumo-Typer/README.md

 Here, we used 18 genomes as an example to show how to use Pneumo-Typer.
 18 genomes are under a directory named "18_genomes_dir"([downoload 18_genomes.tar.gz](https://www.microbialgenomic.cn/temp_dir/18_genomes.tar.gz)).

 #### Example 1: Run Pneumo-Typer is an easy task by using the following command

-*Perform serotype prediction, heatmap and figure creation, and ST analysis with 10 threads:

 	$ perl path_to_pneumo-typer.pl -d path_to_18_genomes_dir -t 10 -m T

-Pneumo-Typer will output results as follows:
+Pneumo-Typer will perform serotype prediction, heatmap and figure creation, and ST analysis with 10 threads, output results as follows:
-* a.ST results
+* a.
+ST results
-* b.predicted serotype results
+* b. predicted serotype results
-* c.create three maps with the ST and predicted serotype and information showed
+* c. create three maps with the ST and predicted serotype and information showed

 	*heatmap_gene.svg: a heatmap of the distribution of cps gene at gene level;